janessatran/til/theodinproject/common_data_structures.md

 More information on the algorithm [here](https://www.hackerearth.com/practice/algorithms/graphs/breadth-first-search/tutorial/).

 ## What is depth-first-search (DFS)?
+A recursive algorithm that uses the idea of backtracking.
+It involves exhaustive searches of all the nodes by going ahead, if possible, else backtracking.

+Backtracking means that when you are moving forward and there are no more nodes along the current path, you move backwards on teh same path to find nodes to traverse.
+All nodes will be visited on the current path till all the univisted nodes have been traversed, after which the next path will be selected.

+The recursive nature of DFS is implemented with stacks.
+- Pick a starting node and push all its adjacent nodes into the stack
+- Pop a node from a stack to select the next node to visit and push all its adjacent nodes into a stack
+- Repeat process until the stack is empty.
+However, ensure that the nodes that are visited are marked.

+*In depth-first search, we can determine whether two nodes x and y have a path between them by looking at the children of the starting node and recursively determining if a path exists.*

 ## What situations would you want to use BFS?
+If we want to find the shortest path between two nodes in a graph.

 ## What situations would you want to use DFS instead?
+If you want to determine if there is a path between two nodes.

 ## When would BFS be impractical
+If you have a really big graph.
+In order to traverse it, you have to store the entire graph which can cost a lot in space and memory.